 As mentioned previously both the former garage site and the site of the proposed access are on the Green Space Register.
 The greenspace value of the site to the wider area has been assessed and it has been concluded that its loss would not affect the existing and potential green space needs of the borough, especially as the majority of the site previously functioned as a garage site.
 As a result, the proposal would be in accordance with policy CSP35 'Green Space, subject to a compensation contribution being paid.
-The contribution required has been calculated at £10,000 in total and would be subject to S106 agreement.
+The contribution requested is £2k per plot, £10k in total, and would be subject to S106 agreement.